 - We should acknowledge our dependence on God, not in our jobs and the money we make from them (Deuteronomy 8:18-19).

-So, as you celebrate with family and friends, don’t forget to thank God for giving you the gift of work.
-No matter how menial or mundane your job, you have the potential to glorify God.
-God calls us to do the job we have been hired to do.
+As you celebrate with family and friends, don’t forget to thank God for giving you the gift of work.
+Thus, no matter how menial or mundane your job, you can glorify God.
 If it is a dirty job, we are responsible for doing our best in every area every time.
-Let’s do our jobs with excellence and with the right attitude.
+So, let’s do our jobs with excellence and with the right attitude.
 When we do, we glorify God and increase our chances of helping others do the same.